 To apply as an RYT with Yoga Alliance, you need to:

 - Click on ‘Register Now’ and select your desired RYT designation in – RYT 200, RYT 500, E-RYT 200, E-RYT 500, RCYT, or RPYT.

 - Enter your training program details from your Yoga School (the dates) along with a copy of the certificate you received upon completion of your teacher training course.
 Submit a Program Confirmation Request to your RYS.

 - Wait for RYS Confirmation.
 Your school must confirm that you completed the program with them.
 Once they confirm, you’ll receive an email inviting you to continue registration.

 - Pay the registration fee.

 - Review your RYS.
 To complete registration, you must review your school otherwise your registration process won’t be considered complete.

 - Publish your RYT Profile.
-Complete and publish your RYT profile to appear in the online Directory.
+Complete and publish your RYT profile to appear in the online directory and some other yoga directories.
 To protect the privacy of members, Yoga Alliance does not publish RYT profiles automatically.

 We assume by now you understanding the importance and hype that is created around Yoga Alliance.
 So, if you haven’t undergone a teacher training from a RYS yet or haven’t registered yourself as an RYT, it is time!